rsyncOSX/RsyncUI/README.md

 ## Hi there 👋

+The main repository might be some unstable, new development is commited to the main repository.

 RsyncUI is a GUI on the Apple macOS platform for the command line tool [rsync](https://github.com/WayneD/rsync).
 It is `rsync` which executes the synchronize data tasks.
 The GUI is *only* for organizing tasks, setting parameters to `rsync` and make it easier to use `rsync`.